vaishnavisharma6/vaishnavisharma6.github.io/about.markdown

 PS: In essence, I love the raw ideas that have no explanation for their origin.
 I want to write them all in order to have a pattern, that can describe them without any formal/rational process.

-Hope you enjoy reading most of the things here!
+Hope you enjoy reading most of the blog posts here!

 Thanks for visiting!